top of page

 Something else green scintillated not far away: a robber fly aka assassin fly.
 They are known for their aggressive behaviour, so I tried my best to not get too close.

 I didn’t succeed.
 I got about six inches from it.
+Fear has its own allure.

 ~*~